What is Anorexia? Symptoms, Causes, and Its Treatment

 - Intense fear of becoming fat or gaining weight

-Diagnosis of the Anorexia
+Diagnosis of the Anorexia!

 Additionally, they may recommend some tests to rule out other underlying health conditions having similar symptoms and signs.